asyml/forte/docs/toc/reader.rst

 - ``set_up()``: check correctness of configuration and initialize reader variables.
 - ``initialize()``: Pipeline will call it at the start of processing.
 The reader will be initialized with ``configs``, and register global resources into ``resource``.
 The implementation should set up the states of the component.
+    - User should check configurations from method `default_configs` of the particular reader used to find out what configurations can be customized.
+For example, suppose after checking `reader API <../code/data.html#readers>`_ we decide to use :class:`~forte.data.base_reader.BaseReader`.
+Then we need to check the source of :meth:`forte.data.base_reader.BaseReader.default_configs()` and found that ``"zippack"`` is a boolean configuration and we can set it to ``True`` in our customized configuration when we don't want the default configuration.
+The default configuration will be overwritten when we initialize the reader with our customized configuration.

 - ``_cache_key_function``.
     * it returns cache key of a unit of the data iterator returned by `_collect` such as a row id for a row in `csv` file reading.
     * Example from from `ClassificationDatasetReader <https://github.com/asyml/forte/blob/4bb8fa5bd0be960426be223f0d295b9786c49b0a/forte/data/readers/classification_reader.py#L140>`_ which use line id as cache key (it is `line_info[0]` in the line of code).: